-The Complutense University of Madrid, better known as “la Complutense” or the UCM, founded in 1822, is one of the most important universities in Spain and the Autonomous Community of Madrid.
+The Complutense University of Madrid, better known as “la Complutense” or the UCM, established in 1293, is one of the most important universities in Spain and the Autonomous Community of Madrid.
 The UCM is ranked in the 233rd place in the QS world ranking of Universities and in the 4th position in Spain.
 It also is ranked among the top 100 universities with the highest level of student employability (place 71st).
 In the rank by subject, QS has placed the Complutense University in the 36th place with the Dentistry studies that the university offers.
 With a European and international vocation, is the largest public research university in Spain, and is widely regarded as one of its most prestigious academic institutions.Show more